Data Mining: Why is it Important for Data Analytics?

 Data mining challenges

-Let us check out the common challenges which hinder the desired results from data mining are:
+Let us check out the common challenges which hinder the desired results:

 - Incomplete data: It is a usual observation that data sets are incomplete.
 For instance, sales data for the entire business lack information from several departments.
 This can minimize the impact on the reports and data trends.